Russellville, Arkansas: Media

 Russellville's local newspaper is The Courier, which is published six days a week (every day except Monday).

 ABOUT the River Valley magazine, a monthly publication distributed across five counties (Pope, Yell, Johnson, Conway, and Logan) of the Arkansas River Valley region, is based in Russellville.

-TV stations that reach Russellville are either from the Little Rock or Fort Smith markets as Russellville is on the "fringe" of both service areas.
-Russellville receives KFSM-TV (CBS) and KFTA-TV (FOX) from Fort Smith and KARK-TV (NBC) and KATV-TV (ABC) from Little Rock.
-The farther away from the city center one is, the likelihood becomes greater that one will receive the full package of channels from one market over the other (Fort Smith to the west and Little Rock to the east of town).
+TV stations that reach Russellville are either from the Little Rock or Fort Smith/Fayetteville markets as Russellville is on the "fringe" of both service areas.
+Russellville receives KFSM-TV (CBS) and KFTA-TV (FOX) from Fort Smith/Fayetteville and KARK-TV (NBC) and KATV-TV (ABC) from Little Rock.
+The farther away from the city center one is, the likelihood becomes greater that one will receive the full package of channels from one market over the other (Fort Smith/Fayetteville to the west and Little Rock to the east of town).

 Several commercial radio stations serve the city, including KWKK-FM 100.9, KARV-AM 610 and KWXT-AM 1490, all of which are licensed to Russellville.
 In addition, radio stations KCJC-FM 102.3 and KCAB-AM 980 (both licensed to Dardanelle, AR); KVLD-FM 99.3 (licensed to Atkins, AR); KARV-FM 101.3 (licensed to Ola, AR) and KYEL-FM 105.5 (licensed to Danville, AR) have their studios in Russellville.

 There are also two non-commercial radio stations operating in Russellville: KMTC-FM 91.1 and KXRJ-FM 91.9 (the radio station licensed to Arkansas Tech University).

 Tourism

 Russellville is known for its local music, art scene, and historic downtown area.
 The most notable of these events is the Art Walk.
 On the first Friday night of each quarter (March, June, September, and December), the city hosts the Downtown Art Walk, in which the public may listen to live music, taste wine and food, and appreciate, purchase and sell art while connecting with the community, as well as have their picture taken in the Alley.

 Russellville hosts a variety of sporting events and fishing tournaments, due to its location on Lake Dardanelle.
 Russellville is also close to Mt.
 Nebo and other state parks such as Lake Dardanelle State Park.
 Also many people commute to Russellville on a daily basis from its surrounding areas, for both work and recreation.

+Balloons over Russellville is a hot air balloon festival taking place at the Russellville Soccer Complex the first weekend of May annually since 2012.
+The event features multiple hot air balloons, helicopter rides, skydiving, live music, vendors, and the Arkansas State Championship Chainsaw Carving Competition.

 Russellville is also home to the Pope County Fairgrounds, which hosts many events ranging from horse racing to fairs and conventions.
 At the end of every summer, Russellville is also host to the annual Pope county fair, which features rides, live music, livestock, games, and other forms of entertainment.
 The county fair attracts more than 50,000 visitors each year.